 April is Fair Housing Month

-The Fair Housing Act prohibits housing discrimination based on race, color, national origin, religion, sex, disability and family status.
+The Fair Housing Act has expanded over the years.
+It now prohibits discrimination in housing because of race, color, national origin, religion, sex (including gender identity and sexual orientation), disability and familial status.